 What To Do After An Accident

 Accidents are always frightening.
-Regardless of what happened, your first reaction is shock.
+Regardless of what happened, your first reaction is most likely shock.
 Then, presuming you are conscious, your next immediate thought is your own well-being.
-You’ll take mental check to determine what is injured.
+You’ll take a mental check to determine what is injured.

 Once you’ve started your medical care, and as the time passes and you’re able to concentrate, you will start to worry about your medical bills and lost income since you may be out of work for weeks or longer.
 You’ll wonder if your life will ever be the same.

 In the moments following the accident, there are important things you can do to preserve your case.
-Here is list of tips we have complied over the years:
+Here is a list of tips we have compiled over the years:

-- Stay calm and check for injuries to yourself and passengers.
+- Stay calm and check for injuries to yourself and your passengers.

 - Call 911.